 Smart phones are the trendiest accessory for teens – but a new survey suggests they also be the most unhealthy.
-Can their phones be causing their depression?
+Is there a link between depression in teens and cellphone use?

 Between 2010 and 2015, large national surveys found the number of U.S. teens who felt useless and joyless – classic symptoms of depression – had risen a staggering 33 percent.
 In the same time period, teen suicide attempts increased 23 percent.
 (1)